odoruAFP/fastapi_training/README.md

 # fastapi_training
-to learn FARM Stack development for Single Page Application for SPA
+to learn FARM Stack development for Single Page Application or SPA